-Any kind of industry can benefit from understanding what makes their clients tick and what challenges they face, so let’s learn how to use the innovative technologies for our benefit.
+Any kind of industry can benefit from understanding what makes their clients tick and what challenges they face, so let’s learn how to use innovative technologies for our benefit.

-What is User Modeling?
+What is user modeling?

 User Modeling is a more technical approach to defining one’s target audience and adapting the systems to the audience’s specific needs.
 It is the subdivision of human-computer interaction that is used to create an understanding of a user.